Nephrology Billing Services in Ohio

 Frequently Asked Questions

-All major OH payers: Medical Mutual of Ohio / Anthem, UHC, Aetna, Cigna, Humana, Ohio Medicaid (including CareSource, Buckeye Health Plan, Molina), and Medicare through CGS Administrators.
+All major OH payers: Medical Mutual of Ohio (statewide) and Anthem BCBS, UHC, Aetna, Cigna, Humana, SummaCare, Paramount Health Care, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) (including CareSource, Buckeye Health Plan, Molina Healthcare of Ohio), and Medicare through CGS Administrators (Jurisdiction 15).
 If a payer accepts nephrology patients in Ohio, we submit and follow-up on claims with them.

 The most frequent nephrology denials we see from OH payers include 90960-90966 are based on patient age and number of physician contacts per month, billing must coordinate between nephrologist professional fees and facility charges, proper staging documentation affects code selection and payer coverage.
 Our team catches these before submission by applying both nephrology coding expertise and OH payer-specific rules to every claim.

-Ohio Medicaid routes nephrology patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, AmeriHealth Caritas, Anthem, UHC.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes nephrology patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, AmeriHealth Caritas Ohio, Anthem Blue Cross Blue Shield, UnitedHealthcare Community Plan, Humana Healthy Horizons in Ohio.
 Each MCO has its own nephrology authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your nephrology practice gets paid correctly.

 Most OH nephrology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your nephrology workflows, and start submitting claims to Medical Mutual of Ohio / Anthem, Ohio Medicaid, Medicare, and all your OH payers with no downtime.
+We connect to your EHR, learn your nephrology workflows, and start submitting claims to Medical Mutual of Ohio (statewide) and Anthem BCBS, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles), Medicare, and all your OH payers with no downtime.

 Fix Your Ohio Nephrology Billing